DPP denies 'knowingly false' answer, losing objectivity in Lehrmann case

 Asked if he ever lost objectivity in relation to Mr Lehrmann's case, he replied: "I don't believe so, no."

-When the topic turned to why Mr Drumgold had not supported an application Mr Lehrmann made for a stay of proceedings when television presenter Lisa Wilkinson made an "undesirable" speech about Ms Higgins at last year's Logie awards, the prosecutor said the relevant legal test had not been made out.
+When the topic turned to why Mr Drumgold had not supported an application Mr Lehrmann made for a stay of proceedings after television presenter Lisa Wilkinson gave an "undesirable" speech about Ms Higgins at last year's Logie awards, the prosecutor said the relevant legal test had not been made out.

 He was subsequently grilled about a file note relating to a conference he and his staff had with Ms Wilkinson, who was at that stage on the trial's witness list, before she gave the speech.

-Mr Drumgold was shown a transcript of an exchange he had with Chief Justice Lucy McCallum, who asked if the note had been made contemporaneously.
+Mr Drumgold was shown a transcript of an exchange he had in court with Chief Justice Lucy McCallum, who asked if the note had been made contemporaneously.

-He agreed with the judge that it had been, but he conceded on Monday that the note had been edited to include information about Ms Wilkinson having raised the fact she was nominated for a Logie award.
+He agreed with the judge that it had been, but he conceded on Monday that the note had in fact been edited days after its creation to include information about Ms Wilkinson's speech.

 Challenged by Ms Longbottom about whether he had therefore made a "knowingly false" statement to Chief Justice McCallum, Mr Drumgold said he did not accept that.